coccon/proffastpylot/docs/pressure_input.md

 ### pressure_type: log

-For users of the KIT DataLogger, the pressure_type `log` can be specified.
+For users using the dataformat in the KIT-style, the pressure_type `log` have to be used.
 The pressure files recorded by the datalogger need to be placed inside the `pressure_path`.

 ### Custom pressure types